mathmusicoverlord/orthrus/docs/_sources/rst/what_is_the_dataset.rst.txt

 Basic Usage
 -----------

-The main goal of the :py:class:`DataSet <datasci.core.dataset.DataSet>` object is promote modularity and compatibility with other data science and machine learning packages, e.g., `sklearn <https://scikit-learn.org/stable/>`_.
-For example, if a user wishes to visualize their dataset, rather than hard code or wrap a specific visualization algorithm into the :py:class:`DataSet <datasci.core.dataset.DataSet>` class to make it available to them, they would pass an embedding object, such as `PCA <https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html>`_, to the
+The main goal of the :py:class:`DataSet <orthrus.core.dataset.DataSet>` object is promote modularity and compatibility with other data science and machine learning packages, e.g., `sklearn <https://scikit-learn.org/stable/>`_.
+For example, if a user wishes to visualize their dataset, rather than hard code or wrap a specific visualization algorithm into the :py:class:`DataSet <orthrus.core.dataset.DataSet>` class to make it available to them, they would pass an embedding object, such as `PCA <https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html>`_, to the
-:py:meth:`visualize() <datasci.core.dataset.DataSet.visualize>` method which will apply the specific visualization method for the user.
+:py:meth:`visualize() <orthrus.core.dataset.DataSet.visualize>` method which will apply the specific visualization method for the user.
 The main utility of the visualization method is to take care of the boiler plate code associated with applying the embedding class, such as generating labels and grabbing the data matrix, and plot generation.
 See the example below::

   >>> # imports
   >>> import os
-  >>> from datasci.core.dataset import load_dataset
+  >>> from orthrus.core.dataset import load_dataset
   >>> from sklearn.decomposition import PCA

   >>> # load dataset
-  >>> ds = load_dataset(os.path.join(os.environ['DATASCI_PATH'],
+  >>> ds = load_dataset(os.path.join(os.environ['ORTHRUS_PATH'],
   ...                                'test_data/Iris/Data/iris.ds'))

   >>> # define embedding